renegadesoffunk/devsecops/README.md

 ## Execution Steps
 First we have to spin up the jenkins and sonarqube (sonarqube has a db and few other builtin capabilities which are all handled by the docker compose file in the root context of the repo)
-This will build the jenkins image with a specific pipeline/job which will be executed at a later stage:
+This will build the jenkins image with a specific pipeline/job which will be executed at a later stage.
   `docker-compose build`
-This will spin up the already built jenkins image along with sonarqube and its components:
+Afterwards the following line is in turn.
+That one will spin up the already built jenkins image along with sonarqube and its components:
   `docker-compose up -d`
-The jenkins and sonarqube are supposed ot be fully initialized after ~1-2 minutes (assuming the docker images are previously downloaded).
+The jenkins and sonarqube are supposed to be fully initialized after ~1-2 minutes (assuming the docker images are previously downloaded).
 You can check them up by navigating to their UIs.
 Their http interfaces map to 0.0.0.0:{some port described in the docker-compose file}

-You may continue now with goint to the jenkins UI on http://localhost:8099 The pipeline can be started by navigating within the only job available and pressing "Build Now" button on the interface.
+You may continue now with going to the jenkins UI on http://localhost:8099 (or any other of the host's interfaces IP addresses with the same port)
+The pipeline can be started by navigating within the only job available and pressing "Build Now" button on the interface.
-Once the job is finished you should have the app accessible on localhost:9988 The quality gate is passing because the sample app was made recently.
+Once the job is successfully finished you should have the app accessible on http://localhost:9988 (or any other of the host's interfaces IP addresses with the same port)
+The quality gate is passing because the sample app was made quite recently.

 Now, in order to fail the quality gate, we have to submit a code which has a "low security index"

-Security Hotspot place in first-project/src/main.js
+You should put the lines below in file  on line 10:
-const crypto = require("crypto");
+`const crypto = require("crypto");`
-const hash = crypto.createHash('sha1');
+`const hash = crypto.createHash('sha1');`
+That one however has to be pushed to the repo as the jenkins checks out the repo on which the sonarqube will be execute the scanning.
+So in order to facilitate this stage we have 2 options:
+1. You tell me your github accounts and I provide you with permissions to push to this repo, so you can test it.
+2. You fork this repo and test it.
+If you go with this option you should adjust the repo URL within file "jenkins/jobs/build-job/config.xml"
+This is the beauty of Jenkins - it will check out a repo accessible over http in its own workspace :)